v1s1t0r999/LetLeaf-BOT/DOCS/More In/Moderation/Clear.md

 * **Usage**: ```>>Clear [NUMBER]```

 * **Returns**: *Deletes (Purges) the Number of messages specified.
-If the Number provided is greater than the total Number of messages in the the channel, All the Messages get Deleted!!*
+If the Number provided is greater than the total Number of messages in the channel, All the Messages get Deleted!!*

 * **Danger Level**: ❌❌❌❌ _